Learning-in-robotics/kinova_learning/robot-learning-project-proposal-template.md

 ## Learning Techniques

-Briefly describe which concrete learning technique(s) you plan to use to achieve the goals of your project.

-If you plan to adapt a concrete approach from the literature (e.g. you want to follow a specific paper in your implementation), provide a brief description of the approach and why it might be suitable for your problem.

-Our approach is inspired from the DexMV pipeline [1].
+* Our approach is inspired from the DexMV pipeline [1].
 The authors use imitation learing technique to learn dexterous manipulation from videos for simple pick and place task.
-In our proejct we would like to
+* In our proejct we would like to extend their approach to a full robot.
+The authors only consider the hands for manipulation.
+In our apprach we would like to address the problem of correspondance problem by considering the full robot.

 ## Learning Data